DorisWarren/soma-kombucha/README.md

 ## Support and contact details

-_Please contact Doris Warren at doriswarren11@gmail.com_
+_If you have any questions or conerns, please contact Doris Warren at doriswarren11@gmail.com_

 ## Technologies Used